 Ingredients in Amish White Bread

-- All-purpose flour: This serves as the foundation of the bread, providing structure.
+- All-purpose flour: Builds the bread’s structure.

 Recipe for Amish White Bread